-- The leader of each Scientific Council Professional Standards and Guidelines Workforce shall serve on the Committee.
+- Vice Chair and Past Chair terms are one year each.
+The Chair serves a 2 year term.
+The leader of each Scientific Council Standards and Guidelines Workforce shall serve on the Committee.

-- The Committee Chair may appoint up to three at large committee members to serve one-year, renewable terms for the purpose of ensuring broad geographic representation on the Committee.
+- The Committee Chair may appoint up to three at large committee members to each serve a two-year term for the purpose of ensuring broad geographic representation on the Committee.

 - Identify the need to update existing standards and guidelines and to develop new standards and guidelines relevant to the mission of the Society.

-- Develop a calendar for the regular review/revision of existing standards and guidelines and for the development of new standards and guidelines.
+- Maintain a calendar for the regular review/revision of existing standards and guidelines and for the development of new standards and guidelines.

-- Review proposal for standards and guidelines generated by the Scientific Councils.
+- Review proposals for standards and guidelines documents and consensus conferences generated by the Scientific Councils.

-- Act as liaison between the Scientific Council Standards and Guidelines Workforces, the proposed guideline authors, and the Board to facilitate presentation of well structured proposals for the board's consideration, with appropriate budget proposals.
+- Act as liaison between the Scientific Councils, the proposed standards and guideline document authors and consensus conference organizers, the Finance Committee, the Executive Director, and the Board to facilitate presentation of well-structured proposals for the Board’s consideration, with appropriate budget proposals.

-- Coordinate with the Communications Committee regarding external distribution/public awareness of ISHLT guidelines and the publication of guidelines in other-language journals.
+- Coordinate with the staff regarding external distribution/public awareness of ISHLT standards and guidelines and the publication of standards and guidelines in other-language journals.

-- Coordinate with the Education Committee regarding the development of educational activities to disseminate information/training about new standards and quidelines.
+- Coordinate with the Education Committee Chair and Annual Meeting Program Committee Chair regarding the development of educational activities to disseminate information/training about new standards and guidelines.

-- Provide initial review of requests from other organizations to co-sponsor or endorse guidelines relevant to the mission of the society and make recommendations to the Board regarding such.
+- Provide initial review of requests from other organizations to co-sponsor or endorse standards and guidelines or consensus conferences relevant to the mission of the society and make recommendations to the Board regarding such.